 Emotion coaching is a process that can help all parents and teachers.
-It is research-based and creates the space for us to connect with kids and help them to learn how to self-regulate and problem solve.
-It’s all about emotional growth.
+It is research-based and creates the space for us to connect and meet the emotional needs of a child

 We all know the black hole moments.
 The moments when your child is overwhelmed by emotion.
 It might be frustration, shame, disappointment or hurt or any other powerful feeling.
 It doesn’t only happen to little kids; our teens can be overwhelmed and if we are brutally honest…so can we!